-The Crisis Respite Program provides basic care, safety, and nuturance in a short-term stable placement for youth in crisis.
+The Crisis Respite Program provides basic care, safety, and a nurturing environment during short-term placements for children and youth who are in crisis.
 Our trained foster parents work closely with case managers to help de-escalate family crisis situations, and provide an opportunity to implement problem solving techniques in a more neutral setting.
-These providers also function as surrogate care givers by providing supervision, encouragement, and a nurturing environment, as well as tolerance, and giving youth the tools to manage maladaptive behavior.
+These providers also function as surrogate caregivers by providing supervision, encouragement, and a caring environment.
 These programs generally serve difficult to place youth who have multiple needs, some of which may be related to, but not limited to, the following areas: medical and mental health and well-being, learning disabilities, sexualized behaviors, adequate coping skills, and developmental delays.

 The Planned Respite Program is designed to help youth and families avoid crisis situations by providing a planned respite, or break.
 Short-term, out of home placements with trained foster parents help to de-escalate stressed home situations and provide an opportunity to implement problem solving techniques in a more neutral setting.
 The purpose of the program is to prevent crisis in the natural home.
 These short-term placements with trained providers help de-escalate volatile situations through problem solving techniques in a neutral setting.